hazelcast/hazelcast-reference-manual/src/ExecutionCancellation.md

 }
 ```

 `fib(20)` will probably take less than 3 seconds.
 However, `fib(50)` will take much longer.
 (This is not an example for writing better Fibonacci calculation code, but for showing how to cancel a running execution that takes too long.)
-The method `future.cancel(false)` can only cancel execution before it is running (executing), but `future.cancel(true)` can interrupt running executions if your code is able to handle the interruption.
+The method `future.cancel(false)` can only cancel execution before it is running (executing), but `future.cancel(true)` can interrupt running executions provided that your code is able to handle the interruption.
 If you are willing to cancel an already running task, then your task should be designed to handle interruptions.
 If the `calculate (int n)` method did not have the `(Thread.currentThread().isInterrupted())` line, then you would not be able to cancel the execution after it is started.